rp-1/project_5/README.md

 graphics and design elements to a minimum.

-However, the page should be appealing, so we're using a distinctive color palette and a custom Google Maps color scheme have been created.
+However, the page should be appealing, so we're using a distinctive color palette and a custom Google Maps color scheme for an appealing, branded look and identity.

 The key elements should be quickly and easily obtained.
 Key elements are defined as:
 - Restaurant name